Workplace Health

 These barriers mean fewer employees complete their care plans, fewer achieve full recovery, and more go on to require expensive follow-up treatment.
 Digital physical therapy solutions like Sword Thrive, provide a cost-effective alternative to in-person care.
 Here’s how they compare:

-The digital alternative: how Sword transforms the ROI equation
+The AI Care alternative: how Sword transforms the ROI equation

 Thrive helps your people address pain anywhere in their body with a personalized program designed by a dedicated Doctor of Physical Therapy.
 Members can work on their custom care plan from any place, at any time.
-All they need is the Thrive Pad, a device that guides sessions and provides real-time form correction.
 With expert guidance and tailored resources, members stay supported and empowered every step of their recovery.

 Here’s how Sword outperforms traditional PT: